madankalyan2211/Aarambh010/DEPLOYMENT_GUIDE.md

 # Aarambh LMS Deployment Guide

-This guide provides instructions for deploying the Aarambh Learning Management System to Render (backend) and AWS Amplify (frontend) using Git-based deployment.
+This guide provides instructions for deploying the Aarambh Learning Management System to Render (backend) and Netlify (frontend) using Git-based deployment.

 ## Prerequisites